-The MBL Group has an authorized Irish subsidiary, MBE DAC, which is authorized and regulated as a credit institution by the CBI.
-MBE DAC is designated as a High-Impact LSI within the SSM framework.
+The MBL Group has an authorized Irish subsidiary, MBE, which is authorized and regulated as a credit institution by the CBI.
+MBE is designated as a High-Impact LSI within the SSM framework.

 Regulated entities in Ireland are required to comply with Irish legislation and the regulatory requirements set forth by the CBI in the form of codes, regulations and guidance issued from time to time (collectively, the "Irish Rules"), as applicable.
 The Irish Rules include, among others, requirements as to capital adequacy, liquidity adequacy, systems and controls, corporate governance, market conduct, conduct of business and the treatment of customers.
+The Irish Rules reflect the requirements set out in EU prudential regulations and directives such as Regulation (EU) 2019/876 ("CRR II"), Directive (EU) 2019/878 ("CRD V").